Last Fall, I set off from Munich, Germany on a two-month train trip through Europe, armed with a 15-day Eurail Global Pass.

-The results are in, and confirm without a doubt that there are hundreds of dollars to be saved, even thousands depending on the routes you choose.
+The results from my Eurail cost comparison confirm without a doubt that there are hundreds of dollars to be saved, even thousands depending on the routes you choose.

 I used my pass in a variety of ways, from the high-speed ICE trains of Germany to the older trains of eastern Europe.

 Fourteen years earlier, when I first used a rail pass to travel through Europe, I wasn't concerned with maximizing my savings, only getting from one major city to the next.

 In 2012, that was still my primary concern, but I was more conscious of the money saved during each leg of my trip.

 Due to time constraints, and my chosen itinerary, I didn't squeeze the most value of my rail pass that was possible.
 If that's your goal, here are the best ways to do it.

 Hands down, this is the best way to get your money's worth, and quickly.

 My ICE train from Nuremberg to Berlin alone had a value of $192!

 String a few of those together around Germany, and your Eurail Global Pass has more than paid for itself.
 Also note, I didn't have to pay any reservation fees.